Gaza genocide: United Kingdom

-The British government does not give weapons to Israel directly but rather issues licences for British companies to sell them.
-On 12 December 2023 Human Rights Watch said that selling weapons to Israel could make the UK complicit in war crimes.
-UK law says licences cannot be granted when there is a clear risk the items might be used to commit or facilitate a serious violation of international humanitarian law.
-James Denselow of Save the Children UK said, "By failing to push for a permanent end to the fighting or speak out against the weaponisation of aid, Rishi Sunak and his government are complicit in the horror that is unfolding."
+The British government issues export licences for British companies to sell weapons to Israel.
+Multiple sources—including Human Rights Watch, Save the Children UK, lawyers, and scholars—say that the UK is complicit in the genocide because the UK government continues to issue companies licences to export weapons to Israel despite Israel's conduct in Gaza.

 In December 2023, Scottish First Minister Humza Yousaf condemned the UK's abstention from a draft UN resolution calling for a ceasefire in Gaza, saying this would lead to the deaths of more children.

-In April 2024, Guy Goodwin-Gill, a professor of international law at Oxford University, said: "There is a serious risk of genocide, as the International Court of Justice has found.
-If the UK, with that knowledge in mind, carries on exporting arms to Israel, there is a risk that those arms will be used in the conduct of aggressive activities and in the conduct of genocide."
-The same month, hundreds of lawyers and legal academics published a legal opinion warning that the government risked complicity in genocide by continuing to arm Israel.

 On 2 September 2024, Foreign Secretary David Lammy announced he was suspending approximately 30 arms export licences to Israel after a government review concluded there was a high risk these exports were being used for severe violations of international humanitarian law.
 At the time of the suspension, Israel had around 350 arms export licences in the UK.

 On 3 September 2025, the Scottish Government announced a ban on funding to "arms companies whose products or services are provided to countries where there is plausible evidence of genocide being committed", including Israel.
 The Scottish Parliament also voted for a boycott of Israel and any companies providing it military support.